AfroMetal/concurrent-railroad-go/README.md

 * simulation start clock,
 * how many seconds should hour simulation take,
 * specification of all tracks: turntables, station and normal tracks,
-* specification of trains together with their route.
+* specification of trains together with their route,
+* specification of repair teams,

 Example configuration file can be found in `input` with further instructions on how to write such file.